 We saw several photographers leaving the boardwalk as we arrived, a strong indication that we missed the action.

 From the Cypress Swamp Boardwalk at Loxahatchee National Wildlife Refuge Visitor’s Center, hike out on the Marsh Trail, across the entrance road from the center, where you’ll find several miles of hiking along a network of trails laid out in a grid around eight landscape impoundment areas where scientists maintain and study different Everglades environments for restoration assessments and wildlife observation.

 Each of the impoundments represents a different ecosystem, mimicking natural habitats in the Everglades for measurement of the impact changes will have as the Everglades are gradually restored.
 You can hike right into the middle of these experiments.

 A ring of levees surrounds the refuge, supporting several trails, although restrictions have been imposed on how far you can go.
 Much of the levee system has been closed to hikers and bicyclists because they get lost or wander too far.

 Before you hike, stop at the Visitors Center and pick up your Bird Checklist.
-Or you can download it here from the Friends of the Loxahatchee web site.
+Here’s a copy you can download.

 The Loxahatchee National Wildlife Refuge allows bicyclists on 45 miles of trails atop the levees that encircle the refuge, although the levees on the west and north sides are off-limitis.

 The trail is hard-packed sand, actually a road used by park employees, and not conducive to narrow-tire bikes.
 A mountain bike or hybrid is recommended.